 - the nomination of a host researcher co-responsible for the research project during the visit; he/she shall also be the first contact person for the visiting fellow in the host institution for the preparation of the visit and during the stay;

-- the counter-signature of the director of the host research center, confirming the research center’s capacity of offering good research conditions and office space during the visit;
+- the counter-signature of the director of the host research centre, confirming the research centre’s capacity of offering good research conditions and office space during the visit;

 Only applicants from other international partner institutions (not EUTOPIA universities) submit, additionally, a support letter from the EUTOPIA member university holding the research cooperation with the applicant, stating the ongoing cooperation and the interest of the applicant’s EUTOPIA Research Mobility for this cooperation.

 When to apply: